All Episodes

 Now, this book, it's October 28th, Veterans Day is coming up.

-Now, what we've done in this book is uh we've gone back to various events in American history.
+Now, what we've done in this book is we've gone back to various events in American history.

-I don't want to give the story away, but we've also combined the history in this book with a modern day reality for many military families, and that is mom or dad being deployed to a theater of war,
+But we've also combined the history in this book with a modern day reality for many military families.

-and their young children partially understanding it, but sometimes not really understanding it and having trouble coping with it, coping with the absence of mom or dad.
+And that is mom or dad being deployed to a theater of war and their young children partially understanding it, but sometimes not really understanding it and having trouble coping with it, coping with the absence of mom or dad.

 And we have incorporated a story of just that reality into Rush Revere and the American Revolution as a tribute to the people in the military who, above all, have risked everything to defend and protect and preserve our great country.